a-thay/aaronthayer-net/_pages/about.md

 This site is both my portfolio and blog, created in [Jekyll](https://jekyllrb.com/), [YAML](https://yaml.org/) and [Markdown](https://daringfireball.net/projects/markdown/syntax).
 I don't post content to social media, so please come back or [subscribe to my RSS feed](https://aaronthayer.net/feed.xml). ([RSS is back](https://www.wired.com/story/rss-readers-feedly-inoreader-old-reader/), didn't you hear?)

-Blog topics include technical writing, beer, and video games.
+Blog topics include technical writing, beer and video games.
 My photography includes landscapes...and mostly landscapes.
-Be warned: I write in a sarcastic, self-deprecating and hyperbolic prose.
+I write in a sarcastic, self-deprecating and hyperbolic prose.
 I hope you can still enjoy my work.

 It's OK if you don't, btw.

-(P.S.
-Don't expect to see serial commas anywhere on this site.
-AP style forever!)

 # How (did I get here)